aws/aws-sdk-js-v3/clients/client-route53-recovery-cluster/README.md

 Availability Zones or Amazon Web Services Regions.
 Routing controls are simple on/off switches hosted on a highly available cluster in Route 53 ARC.
 A cluster provides a set of five redundant Regional endpoints against which you can run API calls to get or update the state of routing controls.
-To implement failover, you set one routing control On and another one Off, to reroute traffic from one Availability Zone or Amazon Web Services Region to another. </p>
+To implement failover, you set one routing control to ON and another one to OFF, to reroute traffic from one Availability Zone or Amazon Web Services Region to another. </p>
 <p>
 <i>Be aware that you must specify a Regional endpoint for a cluster when you work with API cluster operations